 6.16A.
 Facility Out of Merit Generation

 6.16A.1.
-The Upwards Out of Merit Generation in a Trading Interval for a Balancing Facility that is a Scheduled Generator, excluding facilities within the EGC Balancing Portfolio, equals:
+The Upwards Out of Merit Generation in a Trading Interval for a Balancing Facility that is a Scheduled Generator equals:

 (a) subject to 6.16A.1(b), the Sent Out Metered Schedule less the Theoretical Energy Schedule; or